amazon-science/minimax-fair/README.md

-# MinimaxFair - Convergent Algorithms for (Relaxed) Minimax Fairness
+# MinimaxFair - Convergent Algorithms for (Relaxed) Minimax Group Fairness

 MinimaxFair is a Python package for training ML models for (relaxed) minimax group fairness as discussed in https://arxiv.org/abs/2011.03108